As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Ivation 31 Bottle Wine Fridge is a great choice for wine storage because it offers dual temperature zones for chilling both red and white wine simultaneously.

 It uses thermoelectric cooling technology which prevents the tiny wine-damaging micro-vibrations associated with other forms of cooling.
-The thermoelectric cooling is more energy-efficient as well.
+Thermoelectric cooling is more energy-efficient as well.

 The slim design makes it easy to store in tight places with enough clearance from the wall to prevent overheating which can also run up electricity costs if unaddressed.
 If you are concerned with operating costs, this is the best energy-efficient model you can grab.

-I was very surprised by how cheap it was on Amazon and what some of the customer reviews had to say about this wine refrigerator.
+I was very surprised by how cheap it was on Amazon and what some of the customer reviews had to say about this wine refrigerator (Amazon link).

 7 Examples of When a Wine Fridge is Expensive